MIRECC / CoE

 Recommendation Resources

 Recommendation 6 applies to cognitive behavioral therapy (CBT) focused on suicide prevention and includes problem-solving based psychotherapies.
-Resources specific to CBT for suicide prevention can be found on the Recommendation 5 page.
+Resources specific to CBT for suicide prevention can be found on Recommendation 5.
 Resources for problem-solving therapy (PST) are included below.
 PST is one type of CBT specifically aimed at improving a patient’s ability to cope with stressful life experiences through active problem solving.

-This section includes links to recommended trainings about PST for suicide prevention.
+This section includes recommended trainings and/or clinical resources about PST for suicide prevention.

 Manuals

-This section includes links to recommended manuals about PST for suicide prevention.
+This section includes recommended manuals about PST for suicide prevention.

-This section includes links to recommended webinars about PST for suicide prevention.
+This section includes recommended webinars about PST for suicide prevention.

 Articles

-This section includes links to recommended articles about PST for suicide prevention.
+This section includes recommended articles about PST for suicide prevention.